Rostlab/bindadjust/README.md

 If your input files are in the exact same format as the sample files, you can use the scripts main methods.
 Otherwise, it is advised to incorporate the implemented functions in your own code.

-### How To bindViz.py

 The application constitutes 3 independent modules:

 - **bindViz.py**  uses PyMol to visualize binding residues on the protein 3D structures.
-It outputs a .gif file of a rotating protein annotated with its binding residue.
+It outputs a .gif file of a rotating protein annotated with its binding residues.
 - **bindAdjust.py** modifies the small, metal and nuclear binding probabilities of all residues based on the distances between them.
 - **bindRefine.py** identifies one or several sections of the protein with the highest average binding probability.

+## How To bindViz.py

 ```
 usage: bindViz.py [-h] -p PREDSDIR -t TRUES -o OUTDIR [-lm LIGANDMAP]